What are personal injury compensation claims? Everything you need to know

 • The type of damages being sought

-The defendant typically has 21 days to acknowledge the claim and three months to investigate under the Pre-Action Protocol for Personal Injury Claims (Civil Procedure Rules).
+The defendant usually has 21 days to respond to the claim and has three months to investigate.
+This follows the Pre-Action Protocol and applies to personal injury claims in the Civil Procedure Rules.

 If the other side accepts liability, negotiations begin to agree on a fair settlement.